status-im/help.status.im/docs/en/your-profile-and-preferences/verify-your-contacts-identity.md

     1. Tap :mobile-trusted: **Request identity verification**.
     1. Type a question only this person can know the answer to.
 Once you're done, tap **Request identity verification**.
     !!! tip
-         To cancel your identity veriifcation request, go to your contact's profile and tap :mobile-more-options: **More options** > :mobile-block: **Cancel identity verification request**.
+         To cancel your identity verification request, go to your contact's profile and tap :mobile-more-options: **More options** > :mobile-block: **Cancel identity verification request**.

 === "Desktop"